Authentic Lean Transformation

 To operationalise Lean into a self-sustaining culture requires that an organisation Learn to learn.
 ‘Deep understanding’ is the ultimate objective we are focused on achieving within our client organisations.
 It is not about implementing a program well and then the results will roll in, but a continuous approach delivering sustained all-inclusive cultural change.

-Key to this learning and the cultural shift it brings about is the coaching style interaction between all levels but especially between the Executive and Frontline staff.
+Key to this learning and the cultural shift it brings about is the coaching style deployed between all levels but especially the skillful and deliberate interaction between the Executive and Frontline staff.